If loving a leftie is wrong, we don't wanna be right!

 7. They're Creative

-According to research published in the American Journal of Psychology, left-handed people are divergent thinkers, meaning they generate ideas that explore many possible solutions.
-And their talents don't only exist within their job.
+And, according to research published in the American Journal of Psychology, left-handed people are divergent thinkers, meaning they generate ideas that explore many possible solutions.
+Their talents don't only exist within their jobs.
 Chances are, your creative guy or gal will bring some of their imagination into the relationship too.